0AnonymousSite0/QA_for_CCLR/README.md

 # 3. LLM Leaderboard for CCLR QA

 The test results of different large language models on the QA dataset for Chinese Construction Laws and Regulations are shown below.
+Welcome global scholars to test their LLM works on CCLR QA, please see the following specification of reusing the QA dataset.

 | Large Language Model | Publishing Institution | Overall Scoring Rate | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | Ranking |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|------|------|------|